“Music & the Spoken Word” Christmas Day Broadcast Finishes an Amazing Year!

-Sunday, December 25, 2016, the Music and the Spoken Word broadcast will feature a collection of Christmas performances by the Mormon Tabernacle Choir, Orchestra at Temple Square, and Tabernacle organist, Richard Elliott.
+Sunday, December 25, 2016, the Music & the Spoken Word broadcast will feature a collection of Christmas performances by the Mormon Tabernacle Choir, Orchestra at Temple Square, and Tabernacle organist, Richard Elliott.
 This program will include Richard Elliott’s famous organ solo “Go, Tell It on The Mountain” which recently surpassed 1-million views on YouTube.

 Since Christmas day falls on Sunday this year, visiting hours on Temple Square will be limited to 2:00 p.m. through 10:00 p.m.
-There will be no live broadcast of Music and the Spoken Word from the Salt Lake Tabernacle, but a thirty-minute organ recital will take place at 2:00 p.m.
+There will be no live broadcast of Music & the Spoken Word from the Salt Lake Tabernacle, but a thirty-minute organ recital will take place at 2:00 p.m.

 The Mormon Tabernacle Choir, Orchestra at Temple Square, and Bells on Temple Square and staff extend sincere best wishes for a very Merry Christmas!